Do you want to save time and money cooking at home but don’t know where to start?

-Once you know your schedule, plan to cook on the days you have time.
-For example, if you have a busy day planned on Wednesday, try planning an easy meal or planning for leftovers.
-That way, you don’t feel overwhelmed trying to prepare dinner after a long workday.
+Once you know your schedule, plan to batch cook on the days when you have a little extra time.
+For example, if you have a busy day on Wednesday, plan a quick meal for that night or plan to have enough leftovers to heat up.

 Look at your schedule and identify the days you can cook and shop.
 Then, use a whiteboard calendar, chalkboard, or paper and pencil (no pens!) to plan your meals for the coming week.

 Next, block out the days you know you don’t have time to cook.
 Write “leftovers,” “prepped ahead,” or “?” in the box for now.
-The days leftover are the days you’ll plan to cook.
+Plan to batch cook on the days you have extra time.

 Tip 2: Get Organized

 The biggest concern I hear from people is that they don’t have time to meal prep.
 It only takes a few minutes throughout the week or no more than thirty minutes if you plan the whole week at once.
 Once you have a system, it will feel manageable and less time-consuming.